Injured while working at an Amazon fulfillment center? Here’s what you need to know about obtaining your full benefits.

 In 2017, 3 Amazon workers died at 3 separate facilities within a period of 5 weeks.

 Amazon has tried implementing robots as a form of safety in the warehouses to replace some duties of the employees.
-However, that has simply increased the efficiency and therefore the expectations of what human workers can accomplish in a given amount of time have also risen, which increases the risk of injury.
+However, that has simply increased efficiency.
+Therefore, the expectations of what human workers can accomplish in a given amount of time have also risen, which increases the risk of injury.

-In fact, injury rates at the 3 North Carolina warehouses—2 in Charlotte and 1 in Concord—have gone up since adding the robots to the staff, according to Reveal from the Center for Investigative Reporting.
-Their serious injury rate is more than double the industry average and the highest in the region.
+According to Reveal from the Center for Investigative Reporting, injury rates at the 3 North Carolina warehouses—2 in Charlotte and 1 in Concord—have gone up since adding the robots to the staff.

 What are an injured worker’s rights?

-Fortunately, Amazon employees in North and South Carolina have rights.
-It’s important that Amazon employees understand the process so they can obtain the medical treatment, income compensation and gas mileage reimbursement (while traveling to and from medical providers) to which they are entitled.
+Fortunately, Amazon employees in North Carolina and South Carolina have rights.
+Amazon employees must understand the process so they can obtain the medical treatment, income compensation and gas mileage reimbursement (while traveling to and from medical providers) to which they are entitled.

 Since Amazon employs far more than 3 individuals, state law requires them to carry workers’ compensation insurance to pay medical bills and benefits in the event of an associate’s injury or death.

-In the event of death, Amazon’s workers’ compensation insurer must pay funeral benefits up to $10,000 in North Carolina or $2,500 in South Carolina, along with lost income benefits to the deceased employee’s relatives.
+In the event of death, Amazon’s workers’ compensation insurer must pay death benefits, including funeral expenses up to $10,000 in North Carolina or $2,500 in South Carolina, and a portion of lost income, to the deceased employee’s relatives.

 Amazon’s workers’ compensation insurance should then pay the resulting medical bills; however, the law provides them the right to approve or authorize treatment.
 This means the insurance can deny treatment and refuse payment.
 Reasons for nonpayment can include assertions that the injury is not work-related, non-compensable, unreasonable or unnecessary.